3neti/ayuda-docs/docs/benefits-government.md

 4. **Institutional capacity** through technology adoption and data analytics
 5. **Policy advancement** on financial inclusion and digital government

-These benefits make SADP not just a better way to disburse ayuda, but a transformational program for Philippine governance.
+These benefits make UDDF not just a better way to disburse ayuda, but a transformational program for Philippine governance.